wp-plugins/ad-injection/readme.txt

 * First public release

 == Upgrade Notice ==

+= 0.9.0 =
+Widget support and other fixes.

 = 0.8.9 =
 Upgrade to this version by going to the plugins tab and upgrading the individual plugin.
 If you upgrade from the bulk updator the mfunc config file will be lost and you would have to go to 'Save all settings' to re-generate it.
 This version attempts to solve the bulk update problem.